Is $65,000 a Good Salary for a Single Person in 2026?

 Is $65,000 a Year Considered Rich?

-“Rich” is another subjective term.
+“Rich” is a subjective term.
 If your definition of rich is what the top earners in the U.S. make, $65,000 falls short.
-According to the Economic Policy Institute, the top 10% of earners made, on average, $167,639 in 2021, the most recent year for which data is available.
-The top 5% earned $335,891.
-And to make it into the top 1%, you’d have to earn $819,324 or more.
+According to Internal Revenue Service tax return data summarized by the Tax Foundation, the top 10% of earners made $178,611 or more in 2022, the most recent year for which data is available.
+The top 5% earned $261,591 or more, and those who made it into the top 1% earned at least $663,164.

-But wealth isn’t necessarily determined only by the number on a paycheck.
+But wealth isn’t necessarily determined by the number on a paycheck.
 If you own much more than you owe, you may still have a high net worth.
 And if you can live comfortably on $65,000, you may feel richer than someone who earns a six-figure salary but can’t manage to make ends meet.

 Recommended: Net Worth Calculator By Age